Greentree Naturals Logo

 About Greentree Naturals

-Greentree Naturals is a small acreage certified organic farm nestled between the Cabinet and Selkirk mountain ranges outside of Sandpoint, Idaho.
+Greentree Naturals is a small acreage certified organic farm nestled between the Cabinet and Selkirk Mountain ranges outside of Sandpoint, Idaho which is just 59 miles south of the Canadian border.
 Our farm has been certified organic by Idaho State Department of Agriculture since 1992, making it one of the oldest certified organic farms in the region.

 Diane Green and her husband Thom Sadoski own and operate Greentree Naturals.
-Our farm produces a diversity of vegetables, herbs, flowers, gourmet garlic, hops, seeds and berries.
-Greentree's system includes growing and marketing over 130 different varieties of certified organic and heirloom vegetables.
-Much of what we grow comes from seed that we've been saving for decades here on the farm.
+We grow and market over 130 different varieties of certified organic vegetables, herbs, flowers, gourmet garlic, hops, seeds and berries.
+Much of what we grow comes from open pollinated seed that we've been saving for decades here on the farm.
+Diane and Thom in Flower Garden

-Greentree Naturals is home to many outreach activities including organic gardening workshops, summer farm tours, educational field days, school group visits, and on-farm research.
-We are passionate about being able to share our knowledge and provide unique learning opportunities through our mentorship program that will help create future organic gardeners and sustainable small acreage farmers.
+Greentree Naturals continues to be home to many outreach activities including organic gardening workshops, summer farm tours, educational field days, school group visits, and on-farm research.
+We are passionate about being able to share our knowledge and provide unique learning opportunities through our mentorship program and on-farm workshops with the goal of cultivating future organic gardeners and sustainable small acreage farmers in our community.

 Diane teaches a comprehensive series of on-farm organic gardening workshops and educational programs for both beginner and experienced gardeners that cover the philosophy and techniques of organic gardening and sustainable small acreage farming.
-She also provides consulting for organic gardening, small acreage farming, farm business planning, and sustainable agriculture through an assortment of educational venues (see Seminars & Workshops page for more information).
+She also provides consulting for small-acreage sustainable land use , organic gardening, small acreage farming, farm business planning, and sustainable agriculture through an assortment of educational venues (see Seminars & Workshops page for more information).

 This is a short video (approximately 8 minutes long) about Greentree Naturals, produced by KSPS Public Television, Northwest Profiles program out of Spokane, Washington 2012.